pschachte/wybe/README.md

 function.

-Any procedure or function call can become a test if an input is provided where and output argument is expected.
+Any procedure or function call can become a test if an input is provided where an output argument is expected.
 In this case, the call is made producing the output, and then the output is compared for equality with supplied input.
 Equality `=` with two input arguments is a test, so these two calls are equivalent tests: